csherman2828/calculator/README.md

 add>
 ```

-You can add up to two numbers together by presenting them as a comma separated
+You can add numbers together by presenting them as a comma separated list.
-list.

 ```
 // 2 + 3 = 5